GUIDELINES FOR AUTHORS

 Examples:

-a – number,
+α – number,

 ε – a fortuitous factor.

-The list of references must be prepared according to Harvard British style.
-Items posted must be listed in alphabetical order by author's last name or title of collective work.
-Works by a single author must be listed chronologically (from oldest to newest).
-The list of literature must include bibliographic data of all works cited in the text.
+author must be listed chronologically (from oldest to newest).
+The list of references must include bibliographic data of all works cited in the text.
 Titles of English-language works must be written in lowercase.

-The list of literature must include:
+The list of references must include:

 Example: